dav991/octotouch/README.md

 # octotouch

+This is a work in progress, I do not recommend running this interface on the same raspberry pi that is running octoprint.

 This is a touch interface for octoprint.
 It is writen in C++ with GTK interface.
 It is intended to run alongside octoprint on the same raspberry pi, but provide a touch interface.